accessibility.sr-only.opening-hours-term

 In order to operate plantations in the Caribbean as well as in North and South America, European traders deported over 12 million people from Africa to the colonies between the 16th and 19th century.
 This was also possible because there already existed an intra-African slave trade.

 More than 250 Swiss entrepreneurs and companies were involved in the deportation and trade of roughly 172’000 people.
 Prerequisite for such a form of exploitation was the dehumanization of enslaved people.
+The Atlantic slave trade created the conditions under which racism evolved, starting in the 16th century.

 © Swiss National Museum